-As part of the general road maintenance, the District maintains a network of culverts and low crossings to ensure the conveyance of water.
-Culverts are periodically replaced based on the results from the culvert inspection process which identifies culverts that are damaged or are nearing the end of their expected service life.
-Low crossings are utilized, where feasible, to mimic the natural conveyance of water and to provide limited disturbance in wet areas.
-These low water crossings are typically at ground level and are improved with rock or some other material to limit erosion while allowing for the natural flow of water down drain.
+As part of the general road maintenance, the District maintains a network of culverts and wetcrossings to ensure the conveyance of water.
+Culverts are periodically replaced based on the results from a culvert inspection process which identifies culverts that are damaged or are nearing the end of their expected service life.
+Wet crossings are utilized, where feasible, to mimic the natural conveyance of water and to provide limited disturbance in wet areas.
+These low water crossings are typically at ground level and are improved with rock or some other material to limit erosion while allowing for the natural flow of water to occur.